johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

   allows the site editor to reset data back to the default content.
 If your components consists of a composition of individual components, A site builder has the choice of determing the reset behavior.
-  * It can be for placed on the component itself, and then the reset will revert all data back to the original.
+  * It can be placed on the component itself, and then the reset will revert all data back to the original.
   * Or it can be placed on each individual components, allowing the site editor to reset individual components.